tomeshnet/prototype-cjdns-pi/docs/MODULES.md

 To configure as a client (use an exit server to access the Internet),
 1. create **/etc/yggdrasil.iptunnel.client**
 1. place a single line containing
-   - public key of the server
+   - EncryptionPublicKey of the server
    - single space
    - IP Address assigned to you by the server